Rister/super-eureka/README.md

 # super-eureka
-A toy project to figure out rust
+A toy project to play with codespaces.